History of lesbianism: France

+In Paris in the late nineteenth and early twentieth century, lesbians became more visible in art and in the public sphere.
+A painting by Henri de Toulouse-Lautrec of entertainer Cha-U-Kao at the Moulin Rouge.

+Anne Grandjean, disguised as male, married and relocated with her wife to Lyons, but was exposed by a woman with whom she had had a previous affair and sentenced to time in the stocks and prison.

+Marie Antoinette was the subject of lesbian speculation between 1795 and 1796.

+Before the late nineteenth century, only among the less respectable members of society does it seem that there was any sort of a lesbian subculture.
+Academics believe that there was such a subculture amongst dancers and prostitutes in 18th- and early-19th-century Paris (as well as in 18th-century Amsterdam).

-The late nineteenth and early twentieth centuries also saw an increase in lesbian visibility in France, both in the public sphere and in art and literature.
-Fin de siecle society in Paris included bars, restaurants and cafes frequented and owned by lesbians, such as Le Hanneton, La Souris and Le Rat Mort.
-Private salons, like the one hosted by the American expatriate Nathalie Barney, drew many lesbian and bisexual artists and writers, including Julie d'Aubigny, Romaine Brooks, Renee Vivien, Colette, Djuna Barnes, Gertrude Stein, and Radclyffe Hall.
-One of Barney's lovers, the courtesan Liane de Pougy, published a best-selling novel based on their romance called l'Idylle Saphique (1901).
-Many publicly acknowledged lesbians and bisexual women were entertainers and actresses.
-Some, like the writer Colette and her lover Mathilde de Morny, performed lesbian theatrical scenes in cabarets; these drew outrage and censorship.
-Descriptions of lesbian salons, cafes and restaurants were included in tourist guides and journalism of the era.
+The late nineteenth and early twentieth centuries saw an increase in lesbian visibility in France, both in the public sphere and in art and literature.
+Fin de siècle society in Paris included bars, restaurants, and cafés frequented and owned by lesbians, such as Le Hanneton, La Souris, and Le Rat Mort.
+Descriptions of these venues were included in tourist guides and journalism of the era.
 These guides and articles also mentioned houses of prostitution that were uniquely for lesbians.
 Henri de Toulouse-Lautrec created paintings of many of the lesbians he met, some of whom frequented or worked at the famed Moulin Rouge.

-The 18th-century lesbian secret society named "Sect of Anandrynes" included peoples like; Marie Thérèse Louise of Savoy, Princesse de Lamballe, Yolande de Polastron, Mlle Raucourt, Sophie Arnould, and Marie Antoinette.